 - the enhancement of students’ learning opportunities

-Regent College Higher Education has undergone a review by the Quality Assurance Agency for Higher Education (QAA) in September 2016 and has received its final report, which is available in full here
+Regent College London has undergone a review by the Quality Assurance Agency for Higher Education (QAA) in September 2016 and has received its final report, which is available in full here

-Regent College Higher Education received a commendable outcome from the monitoring visit in 2017.
+Regent College London received a commendable outcome from the monitoring visit in 2017.
 The report is available here.
 It submitted an annual return in September 2018 that demonstrates that it is continuing to maintain academic standards and enhance the quality of student learning opportunities and information about learning opportunities.

 The action plan resulting from the 2016 and 2017 visits are here